 Special Transportation Circumstances

-Overview: The purpose of Special Transportation Circumstances (STC) Grants is to provide directed grant funding under the Consolidated Rail Infrastructure and Safety Improvements Program and the Restoration and Enhancement Grant Program to certain states that lack intercity passenger rail service or are not connected to the national rail system.
-See the FY 2021 Notice of Funding Opportunity for more information.
+Overview: The purpose of Special Transportation Circumstances (STC) grants is to provide directed grant funding under the following programs in Chapter 229: Consolidated Rail Infrastructure and Safety Improvements (CRISI), Restoration and Enhancement (R&E), Railroad Crossing Elimination (RCE), and Interstate Rail Compacts (IRC).
+STC grants are awarded to certain states that lack intercity passenger rail service or are not connected to the national rail system.
+Applications to the STC grant program are due no later than 5:00 p.m.
+ET, September 29, 2023.
+See the FY 2022–2023 Notice of Funding Opportunity for more information.

 Previous STC Notices of Funding Opportunities (NOFO):